streamx-dev/streamx-connector-sling/README.md

 ## Related resources

-In dynamic components, there may arise a necessity to refresh the content of associated resources when certain resources are published.
-An illustrative scenario is a dynamic blog article list dependent on published blog article pages.
+Publication of some resources may arise a necessity to refresh the content of associated resources when certain resources are published.
+An illustrative scenario is a blog articles list dependent on published blog article pages.
 While it's possible to manually publish pages containing the blog list each time a new article is published, we've introduced the [RelatedResourcesSelector](./src/main/java/dev/streamx/sling/connector/RelatedResourcesSelector.java) interface to automate this process.